hollanderski/EEG-StarWars/README.md

 The Force Trainer II is a Star Wars toy used to move an hologram with the mind.
 This toy relies on the TGAM chip, NeuroSky's primary brainwave sensor which is used in entry-level EEG headband.
 Contrary to other EEG headbands, the Force Trainer is inexpensive (I bought one for ~20$ on Ebay).
 This makes this device one of the most affordable EEG for entertainment purposes.

-For this projet, I took inspiration from [this tutorial hacking the the Force Trainer I with an Arduino](https://www.instructables.com/How-to-hack-EEG-toys-with-arduino/).
+For this projet, I took inspiration from [this tutorial hacking the Force Trainer I with an Arduino](https://www.instructables.com/How-to-hack-EEG-toys-with-arduino/).
 At first I wanted to reproduce this tutorial by wiring the GND and T pin to an Arduino, but I opted for socket communication with node.js instead of serial RX/TX of Arduino.
 The Force Trainer II includes a Bluetooth module, which makes it easier to communicate with.